 Lympne School has meals provided by Caterlink who cook the delicious meals on site.

-The menu is outlined below for Summer 2019:
+The menu is outlined below for Autumn 2019:

 Free fruit is provided for KS1 children, and KS2 children are welcome to bring their own fruit.

 We are also a Nut Free School - please see attached policy here.

 The lunch break is between midday and 1.00 p.m.
 Children may either:

 - bring in a healthy packed lunch (preferably in a named self-contained lunch box/bag, no breakable flasks please and only water to drink).
 As a school we do not police the contents of the lunchboxes, however we do request that children bring in a healthy lunch.

 - purchase a school lunch which is cooked on site (menus available from the office).
 KS1 pupils can access a Universal Free School Meal should they wish.

 All children can be provided with a drink of water at lunchtime.

 We are more than happy for children to change from packed lunch to school dinners as you see fit.
 It is helpful to know this as much as

 From September 2014 all Key Stage 1 children in Year R, 1 and 2 have been entitled to a free school meal as part of an initiative introduced by the previous government.
 This means that if you have a child in Willow, Maple or Cherry Class they will be eligible for a free school dinner.